 Several factors influence temperature.
 Proper analysis of the built environment and interior components is required to determine, achieve and maintain the ideal set point.

-As corporations continue to conceal practices for safe technology from consumers in order to maximize their profits, indoor climates have become flooded with harmful frequencies.
+Instructions and product warnings for practicing safe use of technology is difficult to find, often hidden in the fine print or site links provided at the point of purchase.
+As a result, indoor climates have become flooded with harmful frequencies.
 Studies show these invisible electromagnetic frequencies, or EMF’s, are known to cause health problems.
 These frequencies are emitted by appliances, wireless devices, electrical installations, lighting, wiring, electronics including baby monitors and much more!